zhcmeng/smolagents/docs/source/guided_tour.md

 - **DuckDuckGo web search***: performs a web search using DuckDuckGo browser.
 - **Python code interpreter**: runs your the LLM generated Python code in a secure environment.
 This tool will only be added to [`JsonAgent`] if you initialize it with `add_base_tools=True`, since code-based agent can already natively execute Python code
+- **Transcriber**: a speech-to-text pipeline built on Whisper-Turbo that transcribes an audio to text.

 You can manually use a tool by calling the [`load_tool`] function and a task to perform.